capistrano/passenger/README.md

 If you need to pass additional/different options to `:passenger_restart_command`, simply override `:passenger_restart_options`.

+NOTE: If if you are using RVM, this is most likely unnecessary.

 `:passenger_environment_variables` is available if anything about your environment is not available to the user deploying your application.
 One use-case for this is when `passenger-config` isn't available in your user's `PATH` on the server.
 You could override it like so:

 ``` ruby